GeorgeLake/beginnerSolidity/README.md

 # beginnerSolidity
-some projects for learning solidity
+some projects for learning solidity and related blockchain tools